premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-58. Explain the functionality of the notify and notifyAll methods with examples?
+58. Explain the functionality of the notify and notifyAll methods with examples? p1 repeated

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)